Mount Sinai Health System Receives 2023 CHIME Digital Health Most Wired Recognition

-The College of Healthcare Information Management Executives (CHIME) has awarded the Mount Sinai Health System its 2022 CHIME Digital Health Most Wired recognition as a certified level 9—the second-highest level and a step up from level 8 last year.
+The College of Healthcare Information Management Executives (CHIME) has awarded the Mount Sinai Health System its 2023 CHIME Digital Health Most Wired recognition as a certified level 9, the second-highest level, in both the acute and ambulatory care surveys.

 The CHIME Digital Health Most Wired program, a comprehensive “digital health checkup” for health care organizations across the world, conducts an annual survey to assess health care organizations that optimize the use of information technology to improve health and health care in their communities.

-“We are proud to honor your team’s exceptional dedication to excellence in digital health,” said CHIME President and Chief Executive Officer Russell P. Branzell.
-“Your pioneering performance in the industry inspires other organizations by example.
-Patients in communities around the world receive better care when you drive change through digital transformation, as you have proven through your success in this rigorous program.”
+“We are proud to recognize your organization’s exceptional dedication to digital health excellence,” said CHIME President and CEO Russell P. Branzell.
+“Your pioneering performance in the industry not only inspires other organizations by example, but also provides patients around the world with better care.”

-More than 38,000 organizations were surveyed in the 2022 Digital Health Most Wired program and ranked in the categories of analytics and data management, population health, infrastructure, and patient engagement.
-The surveys assessed the adoption, integration, and impact of technologies in health care organizations at all stages of development, from early development to industry leading.
+More than 55,000 organizations were surveyed in the 2023 Digital Health Most Wired program and ranked in the categories of analytics and data management, population health, infrastructure, and patient engagement.
+The surveys assessed the adoption, integration, and impact of technologies in health care organizations at all stages of development, from early development to leading in the industry.

-As in prior years, CHIME will publish an industry trends report based on Digital Health Most Wired responses from U.S. participants.
-The 2022 National Trends Report is scheduled to be released during the CHIME22 Fall Forum in San Antonio, Texas, from November 7-10.
+CHIME will publish an industry trends report based on Digital Health Most Wired responses from U.S. participants.
+The 2023 National Trends Report is scheduled to be released during the CHIME23 Fall Forum in Phoenix, Arizona, from November 9-12.
 For more information about the CHIME Digital Health Most Wired program, visit here.

 About the Mount Sinai Health System